Sagano High School: History

 Originally opening as “Sagano Girls' High School” in 1941 and becoming co-ed in 1950, Sagano High School has a history of more than 70 years.
 It is located in the north-western section of the ancient capital of Kyoto, with areas such as Sagano and Arashiyama being located nearby.

-The school has two departments, the “General Academic Department” and the “Kyoto Cosmos Department,” the latter of which is a special department established in 1996 in order to provide more advanced-level education which could prepare students for further academic research at universities or other higher educational institutions.
+The school has two departments, the “General Academic Course” and the “Kyoto Cosmos Course,” the latter of which is a special department established in 1996 in order to provide more advanced-level education which could prepare students for further academic research at universities or other higher educational institutions.

+Starting in 2027, the school will all function under the “Kyoto Cosmos Course," and the General Program will be eliminated.

 Symbol

 The Sagano High School symbol also functions as its logo.
 It consists of a box-shaped S with two diamonds behind it.
 The shape of the diamonds is supposed to make one think of the double-peak Narabigaoka mountain, which you can see from the school building.

-Motto and creed

-The school's motto is: "Empower students for success through synergistic interaction".